Skip to main content

 Specific, high-intensity exercise protocols can trigger immediate and substantial, albeit temporary, increases in circulating Growth Hormone levels.

-Fasting A Slower But Sustained Influence
+Fasting a Slower but Sustained Influence

-Caloric restriction, particularly prolonged fasting, also modifies GH secretion.
-This is an evolutionary adaptation to preserve lean muscle mass and promote fat utilization during periods of food scarcity.
-Unlike the rapid spike from exercise, the change in GH from fasting is more gradual.
 Studies show that after approximately 60 to 72 hours of fasting, the 24-hour pattern of GH secretion changes significantly.
 The body begins to produce more frequent and higher-amplitude GH pulses, leading to a substantial increase in total daily GH output.
 This helps shift the body’s fuel source from glucose to fatty acids, protecting muscle protein from being broken down for energy.
-The following table illustrates the typical time course for acute GH responses to different lifestyle stimuli.

 Timeline of Acute Growth Hormone Responses to Lifestyle Interventions